|

 My vision was to treat the process like an apprenticeship, seeking out a few mentors to take people willing to learn through the process.

+I would love to learn the process!
+I am a mechanic and fully understand the basics of engine operation, but I have never played with software and just need guidance on how a certain setting not only changes parameters of the aspect it pertains to, but how it references other associated paramters to come up with a final value.
 Say ignition timing for instance.
 In a distributor style ignition system you really can only adjust base ignition timing and the advance curve.
 In my 2001 GTI with a 1.8t I believe that timing not only changes due to engine speed, but boost level, driver requested load value, coolant temperature, ambient temperature, knock detection, etc., and is capable of varying individual cylinder timing if I'm not mistaken.
+Basically I would love for someone to guide me through what changes affect what, and how it affects everything around it so I can grasp the whole big picture of how the Motronic system manages an engine.

 Logged